0xadam/SE3ProjectA/README.md

 screen showing which types of tickets you can book.
 For example, you might want to choose tickets in "Gold" seats for children.

-You may choose eats from multiple sections and for multiple people; e.g. by pressing the "+" button, another row will appear for you to make further choices within.
+You may choose seats from multiple sections and for multiple people; e.g. by pressing the "+" button, another row will appear for further data entry.

 Once you chosen your seating arrangements, click the "Forward" button.
 If you have chosen more seats of a certain type than there are available (e.g. chosen 20 gold seats when there are only